 2. Potential for Fraud: Affiliate marketing can be susceptible to fraudulent activities, such as fake clicks or leads, requiring businesses to implement robust tracking and fraud prevention measures.

-3. Dependency on Affiliates: Relying heavily on affiliates can be risky if they decide to promote competing products or if their promotional strategies are not aligned with the business’s goals.
+3. Dependency on Affiliates: Relying heavily on affiliates can be risky if they decide to promote competing products.
+Also, if their promotional strategies are not aligned with the business’s goals.

 While CPA marketing is a subset of affiliate marketing, the two strategies have distinct differences that can impact their suitability for your business.
 Here’s a side-by-side comparison to help you decide which approach might be better for your business needs: